 We outline all the steps you need to do a content audit for your business and make a plan of action for how to tackle each piece.

 You’re writing more like a publisher, but are you running like one?
-Defining and working to a content marketing editorial process is often a company’s biggest challenge.
+Defining a content marketing editorial process is often the content team’s biggest challenge.

 An editor is central to this process.
 Whether that's your head of content, a brand manager, or someone in a senior copywriting role, this person sits at the core of the editorial process and is responsible for ensuring that your content marketing strategy is delivered a) on time b) on budget and c) to the quality standards necessary for your strategy to work.
 We're talking consistency, predictability, and repeatability here.